Flying & Fighting in the A-3 Skywarrior

 What was the hardest system to operate?

 “Each of the five operator positions, four in the EW compartment and one in the cockpit was equipped with receiver equipment able to collect data from various parts of the RF spectrum, with some cross-coverage between individual stations.
 In the most general sense, it depended on the operator himself.
 (No women flew the EA-3B when I was flying these missions) Some operators could be running different bands of the spectrum through two receivers, one going in each ear and know when he had a ‘hit’ just from the audio sounds generated by the specific receiver.
-He could then look at the signal analysis equipment and know if he had an emitter worth focusing some detailed analytic attention upon.
+He could then look at the signal analysis equipment and determine whether he had an emitter worth focusing detailed analytic attention on.
 Sometimes we focused on what the emitter was and the weapons system associated with it and other times we wanted to know where it was radiating from.
 Sometimes, both.
 Adding in other source data, we were able to build a much more complete picture of what was happening involving the platform, etc. That was the stuff worth getting.

 EA-3B Cockpit from Pos 4